lizadaly/utopia-novels/books/arqtiq/book.md

 The sun has chased frost and rose hues the higher snow peaks.
 Sierra Nevada (snowy) in its most interesting locality is around.
-Having come on the narrow-gauge railroad that connects tries two hugest and oldest of the mining cities with the broad-gauge of the Central Pacific, we are rounding out on the latter over the famous Cape Horn.
+Having come on the narrow-gauge railroad that connects the two hugest and oldest of the mining cities with the broad-gauge of the Central Pacific, we are rounding out on the latter over the famous Cape Horn.
 Spring is in her first freshness.
-We sniff its fragrance, as we shall continue to do, following its pioneer march until our arrival at our destination to enjoy our summer at the pole, where it is most able and the only tolerable season.
-From apparently bare ground are flying the cyclamen banners of the Johnny-jump-up.
+We sniff its fragrance, as we shall continue to do, following its pioneer march until our arrival at our destination to enjoy our summer at the pole, where it is most enjoyable and the only tolerable season.
+From apparently bare ground are flying the cyclamen banners of the johnny-jump-up.
 The blue sage (sun dial) gives a lake of national colors, interspersed with the scarlet of the gorgeous fireweed, whose leaves and blossoms glow alike.
 Mae gleefully reaches to a dogwood lily (artist’s